 Domestic students and eligible non-citizens can receive Federal Stafford loans to cover the first $20,500 of education expenses.
 These loans offer the best terms generally available..
 Harvard Law School also offers smaller amounts of Harvard Law School Loans and Perkins Loans, depending on availability, to students eligible for need-based HLS Grant assistance.
 International students who are not eligible for federal student loans can receive Harvard Law School Loans in lieu of the $20,500 Federal Stafford funding.

-For more information on loans, please review the education loans section of our website for more information, but bear in mind that these pages have not been updated to include 2015-16 loan terms and options.
+For more information on loans, please review the education loans section of our website for more information.